2013-04-08

 {-# UNPACK #-} !Int

-GHC is instructed to embed the field into IntPair
+GHC is instructed to embed the field into IntPair, i.e.

 data IntPair = IP Int# Int#